Perfect Is the Enemy of Good

 - Potato Farmer

-A lot of people get a little too attached to job titles and labels, but in truth, you can put whatever you want on your résumé and there’s nothing anyone can do to stop you (they could certainly verify your employment history or other facts, but you are free to identify with whichever profession you choose).
+People often get too attached to job titles and labels, but in truth, you can put whatever you want on your résumé and there’s nothing anyone can do to stop you.
+(They could verify your employment history or other facts, but you are free to identify with whichever profession you choose.)

-For me personally, I suppose I just enjoy getting shit done.
-I am pretty good at doing whatever needs to be done, and I generally have preferences in terms of what to work on, but provided I’m physically capable of performing the task, I can probably do a decent job of whatever.
+For me, I simply enjoy getting shit done.
+I’m good at doing whatever needs to be done, and while I have preferences regarding what to work on, if I’m physically capable of performing a task, I can probably do a decent job of it.
+I like to go deep on whatever I’m working on, and I like to do a good job of it.

-I do, however, sometimes find myself seeking perfection in what I do, which I think can be a huge roadblock to success for a lot of people.
+I do, however, sometimes find myself seeking perfection in my work, which can be a huge roadblock to success for many people.

 Embracing Imperfection #

-Diving deeper into the rabbit hole, you may begin to notice something fascinating, which is that true masterpieces are chock full of imperfection.
-Upon reflection you may feel the need to ask yourself “is imperfection what makes a masterpiece?”.
-This question, I think, is an excellent one.
+Diving deeper into this rabbit hole, you may begin to notice something fascinating: true masterpieces are chock full of imperfection.
+This raises an excellent question: “Is imperfection what makes a masterpiece?”

-I’d argue that imperfection is a core feature of humanity, it’s what separates us from computers and makes people relatable.
-It’s why computer-generated art will never be real art, because (for example) part of what makes Van Gogh’s art so special is his own life story, in addition to his skills and technique.
-Computer-generated art is nothing more than statistical mimicry, and while it’s just as useful as stock photography in marketing material or covering the walls of a hotel lobby, it’s not really art in the proper sense.
-I think there’s a place in the world for computer-generated art, but its place is at the lowest tier of art: ads, commercial real estate, propaganda, and the whole superhero genre.
+I’d argue that imperfection is a core feature of humanity—it’s what separates us from computers and makes people relatable.
+It’s why computer-generated art will never be real art.
+Part of what makes Van Gogh’s paintings so special is his own life story, in addition to his skills and technique.
+Computer-generated art is nothing more than statistical mimicry.
+While it’s just as useful as stock photography in marketing material or covering hotel lobby walls, it’s not really art in the proper sense.
+There’s certainly a place in the world for computer-generated images, but that place is at the lowest tier of art: advertisements, commercial real estate, propaganda, and the entire superhero genre.

 Evoking an Emotional Reaction #

 Art is entirely subjective, but good art evokes an emotional reaction.
-For example, while I don’t like Taylor Swift’s music, I respect her as an artist because her songs are authentic, and it’s evident from her performances that she is deeply passionate about her work.
+For example, while I don’t particularly enjoy Taylor Swift’s music, I respect her as an artist because her songs are authentic, and it’s evident from her performances that she’s deeply passionate about her work.
 She connects with her fans on a level that can’t be repackaged, rebundled, or reused for commercial purposes simply because the mere act of doing so would cancel out any authenticity.

-Taylor Swift evokes an emotional reaction within her Swifties that only makes sense when you understand that Taylor Swift herself is imperfect, as are her fans, and they connect over those imperfections.
-While I’m no expert on Taylor Swift, a cursory glance at the lyrics of her songs suggests most of them are about the trials and tribulations of being a girl in a world with too many options on the dating apps.
-I can’t relate to this because my experience with the apps has been one of being ignored, ghosted, and rejected by most women over what I assume is trivial nonsense, or simply a lack of attraction or interest on their part.
-The apps have conditioned people to seek perfection, which is unattainable.
+Taylor Swift evokes an emotional reaction within her “Swifties” that only makes sense when you understand that Taylor Swift herself is imperfect, as are her fans, and they connect over those shared imperfections.
+While I’m no expert on Taylor Swift, a cursory glance at her lyrics suggests most songs are about the trials and tribulations of navigating romantic relationships in a world with too many dating app options.
+I can’t relate to this because my experience with dating apps has been one of being ignored, ghosted, and rejected—presumably over trivial matters or simply a lack of mutual interest.
+These apps have conditioned people to seek perfection, which, as we’ve established, is unattainable.

 And it’s new, the shape of your body